coinables/segwitaddress/README.md

 # SegWitAddress.org

 This is a simple bitcoin paper wallet generator that utilizes Segregated Witness (SegWit) Pay To Witness Public Key Hash (P2WPKH) addresses and transactions.
-This repo uses the BitcoinJS library and is HEAVILY based on BIP32JP's SegWit repo (https://github.com/bip32JP/bip32JP.github.io/tree/master/segwit).
+This repo uses the BitcoinJS library and was built from BIP32JP's SegWit repo (https://github.com/bip32JP/bip32JP.github.io/tree/master/segwit).

 =======